PixleyGames/AutoClick-The-Ultimate-Auto-Clicker/README.md

-# AutoClick-The-Ultimate-Auto-Clicker
-Press Alt and start clickin'!
+# AutoClick The Ultimate Auto Clicker
+To start clickin' Start the exe file in the download thing idk what its called but yea.
+Have fun clickin'!